kryptine/iTasks-SDK/README.txt

 = Preparation of the Clean IDE for iTasks =
 - Make sure that this SDK is placed in the folder of the Clean 2.4 32-bit distribution (the one that contains "CleanIDE.exe") and is called "iTasks-SDK".
+- The standard CleanIDE does not support searching for definitions in combination with hierarchical imports.
+  If you want to use this, copy "iTasks-SDK/Compiler/CleanIDE.exe" to the place of the old CleanIDE.exe and rename the old CleanIDE.exe.
 - Start the CleanIDE
 - Import the "iTasks" environment by choosing "Environment" -> "Import..." from the menu and selecting the "iTasks-SDK/Server/iTasks.env" environment file.